dadhi/FastExpressionCompiler/README.md

 Fast ExpressionTree compiler to delegate

-More than 10 times faster than `Expression.Compiler`.
+More than 10 times faster than `Expression.Compile`.

 Intially developed and used in DryIoc v2 (no closure support).
 Then closure support is added into upcoming DryIoc v3 branch.